brkgndl/knn-digit-classification/README.md

-# Digit Recognizer with scikit-learn
+# Digit Recognizer with scikit-learn - First experience

 This project is a very simple KNN classifier that recognizes handwritten digits using the scikit-learn library.
+Also, this is my first experience working with KNN algorithm.
+This project helped me understand the KNN better and gave me motivation to learn more about machine learning.Thank you.

 ## Features